-ZMC Work Flow 19
+ZMC Work Flow 18

-- 1. Backup policy: Backup schedule, how often a full backup is performed and how long the data is retained. - 2.
-Backup media: All data from a backup set are backed up using same device (disk storage or tape drive). - 3.
+- 2. Backup media: All data from a backup set are backed up using same device (disk storage or tape drive). - 3.
 Backup window: Data in different backup sets can be backed up at the same time to different devices.
 There can be parallelism within the backup set from the client to the backup staging area.